Wondering how to write a sales email that converts?

 8. Understand the Audience

-You’re sending the emails to humans.
+When writing a sales email, focus on the persona; you’re sending emails to humans.
 Not to a robot.
 Understand your audience before sending out a bunch of emails.

 - Research about the needs and struggles of your prospects.